vvarma2020/anomaly-detection/README.md

 ## Exponentially Weighted Moving Average (EWMA) Algorithm

 The Exponentially Weighted Moving Average (EWMA) is a statistical method that smooths time series data by applying exponentially decreasing weights to past observations.
 This allows more recent data to have a greater impact on the average.
+Anomalies are flagged when the deviation of a new data point from this average exceeds a specified threshold, indicating that the data point significantly deviates from normal behavior.

 ### Formula